atikul-islam-sajib/Deep-Learning---Computer-Vision/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-The link is given below:

-This is the project named COVID-19 classification.
+9. This is the project named COVID-19 classification.
 The approach that I used in CNN architecture, for instance, own architecture, Pre trained model, for example, VGG16, ResNet, InceptionNet.
 In this pretrained model, the approach that I used is Feature Extraction and Fine Tuning as well using SIGMOD activation function in the last layer.
 Then I used the OpenCV model to do the object Detection.

 The link is given below: